Opinion | The American right is consumed with its cultural Lost Cause

 And it goes beyond books you imagine are being banned (even if they aren’t).
 Trump was in office for four years, and all the immigrants were not banished; America continues to grow more diverse by the day.
 More Confederate monuments were taken down in 2020 than ever before.
 Women and minorities keep getting more positions of leadership.
 Kids still listen to music their parents hate.
 Liberals still control popular culture.
 Trump couldn’t change any of that.

 That doesn’t mean the Republican Party is in a bad position, or that it won’t win more victories in the future.
-But conservatives have immersed themselves in a cultural Lost Cause, defined by a defeat that cannot be undone.
+But conservatives have immersed themselves in a cultural lost cause, defined by a defeat that cannot be undone.

 Read more: